 As a notification service provider, the message queuing system plays an extremely significant role within GeTui.

-Figure 1 illustrates the overview of GeTui push notification service.
 When a GeTui customer needs to send push notifications to its end users, it first sends messages to GeTui's push notification service.
 The push notifications are queued in the service based on their priorities.